-- 1. Ventura County Housing Authority housing transition and tenancy support services (see description below). - 2.
+- 1. Ventura County Housing Authority housing transition and tenancy support services (see description below).
+National Health Foundation will also provide supportive housing services for the recuperative care population in collaboration with VCHCA. - 2.
 Ventura County Transportation Commission bus vouchers will be provided to participants as needed to maintain health stability and access services according to their care plan, and pilot funded only if not funded through Medi-Cal.